-As a result, the frequency and severity of DDoS attacks have increased sharply over time.
-In 2019 alone, a Increase of 180 per cent in comparison to the previous year.
-Whatever the motivation behind this, easier access is an important incentive for minor DDoS attacks.
+As a result, the frequency and strength of DDoS attacks has increased sharply over the course.
+In 2019 alone, there was a 180 percent year-over-year increase.
+Whatever the motivation behind it, easier access is a major incentive for smaller DDoS attacks.
 Fortunately, these are the easiest to stop.

 How to prepare for a DDoS attack

 aBeing prepared is the best remedy against attacks of this kind.
 Develop a plan for the worst-case scenario before anything happens.
 The question is not necessarily if, but when an attack on your website will happen.
 Therefore caution is better than leniency.
 Here are a few tips on how to avoid DDoS attacks.